FrancescoDiSalesGithub/Linux-game-cheating/README.md

 # Note

-To be more effective these cheats, you have to disable aslr in linux.
+To make these cheats works, you have to disable aslr in linux.
 You can do that by running as root the following command:

 ```